Jessye16/Pokedeck/README.md

-# Pokedeck by Jessye V for UPMC Project
+Pokedeck project - UPMC #By JessyeV